 If it is determined that academic dishonesty occurred, consequences will follow, according to the clarity of the violation; the nature and type of the violation; the nature of the course itself; the weight of the assignment within the particular class; and, the particular circumstances of the student.
 The consequence of the violation for the particular course will be determined by the instructor of the course in consultation with The Athenaeum Dean.
-Consequences may include, but are not limited to, failure of the assignment or failure of the course.
+Consequences may include, but are not limited to, redoing the assignment, completing an alternative assessment, or receiving a failing grade on the assignment or in the course.
 If after meeting with the instructor, the student is convinced that the accusation or penalty is unjust, the student may file an appeal to the program director, who will convene a committee to review the case.
 The committee will consist of three members of the Admissions and Degrees Committee; The Athenaeum Dean may not serve on this committee.
 The committee will examine the evidence and will interview the student and the instructor to make a final determination and recommendation to the President/Rector.